 Collectica Limited does not buy debt.
 They collect debts on behalf of local authorities and the government, but those debts remain owned by those local authorities and government departments.

-Collectica Limited can take you to court in order to claim the money owed.
-If you have been taken to court you will have received a County Court Judgement letter.
+Collectica Limited have the ability to take you to court for the money you owe.
+If they have taken you to court, you will be sent a County Court Judgement.

 If you ignore a CCJ you won’t get sent to prison, however, bailiffs may be sent to your house to collect items equal to the value of the money that owe.